East Pleasant View, Colorado

 East Pleasant View is an unincorporated community and a census-designated place (CDP) located in and governed by Jefferson County, Colorado, United States.
-The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
+The CDP is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area.
 The population of the East Pleasant View CDP was 333 at the United States Census 2020.
 The Pleasant View Metropolitan District provides services.
 The Golden Post Office (ZIP Code 80401) serves the area.

 Geography

-The East Pleasant View CDP has an area of 0.287 km2, all land.
+At the 2020 United States Census, the East Pleasant View CDP had an area of 0.287 km2, all land.

 Demographics

 The United States Census Bureau initially defined the East Pleasant View CDP for the United States Census 2000.

 Education

 East Pleasant View is served by the Jefferson County Public Schools.